South Port Sailing School 2018

 All sailors are asked to bring their own approved lifejacket.
 This year, for environmental reasons, we will be banning disposable water bottles at SPSS.
 All sailors are requested to bring identified, refillable/reusable unbreakable water bottles for their personal use.

-Students will be asked to bring a lunch, and supervision will be provided over the brief lunch break.
-Students will not be allowed to leave South Port property during this break, unless it's with a parent.
+Full-day participants are to bring a suitable lunch, in identified reusable containers.
+Supervision will be provided over the brief lunch break.
+Sailors will not be allowed to leave South Port property during this break, unless it's with a parent.

-- All instructors at South Port Sailing School are certified by both the Canadian Yachting Association and Ontario Sailing Association.
+- All instructors at South Port Sailing School are trained and certified by both Sail Canada and Ontario Sailing Associations.

 - Sailing is an active pastime.
 Each sailor must be able to swim a minimum of 50 feet within a reasonable time.

-- Each student must be able to swim underwater.
+Each sailor must be able to swim underwater.

-- Students may be tested to ensure they meet requirements.
+(Note that sailors may be tested to ensure they meet above swimming requirements.)